Ys: Memories of Celceta Review (PS Vita)on February 24, 2014 by Kitsumeda

-For an RPG the game is a bit on the short side.
+For an RPG it is a bit on the shorter side.
 It took me just under 27 hours to complete the game.
 This included exploring every single location and completing 100% of the map, collecting all memories and finishing every side quest in every town.

 While the game may be lacking in graphics quality, it is a whole different story in the sound department.
 Ys always had a phenomenal soundtrack and this game is no different.
 The game has a lot of remixed soundtracks from the original Ys IV titles.
 It also features some of the best tunes in gaming and it never gets boring throughout the entire journey.
 From the hard rock during the boss battles to more soothing music while you are in a town, the game always hits a perfect note.
 On a side note the game is void of voice acting.
 Which is a real shame considering the original PC-Engine game from 1993 had voices with full lip syncing.